dev7ba/mempool-server/README.md

 Mempool-server is a service which keeps track of a Bitcoin node mempool and serves its contents via http GET.
 Then bitcoin-client can ask for that mempool and inject it in another Bitcoin node.

+The main purpose of mempool-server/client is to be able to fill a just-started Bitcoin node with transactions from another mempool, avoiding the time necessary for a node to 'sync with the mempool'.
+Be aware that there is not such a thing as a global Mempool, so differences between nodes are expected.

 How does it works?
 ------------------